mharnold/spiderosm/README.txt

 bin/spider_berkeley.py
 ----------------------
-Downloads Berkeley centerline and latest OSM California extract, clips OSM to (buffered) extent of Berkeley centerline data, generates path networks for both and matches them.
+Downloads Berkeley centerline and the latest OSM California extract, clips OSM to (buffered) extent of Berkeley centerline data, generates path networks for both and matches them.
 Also generates mismatched name report (.csv) and geojson file.

 By default all output/intermediary files are written as geojson only.
-If postgis is enabled output will also be output to postgis (berkeley database.)
+If postgis is enabled output will also be output to postgis ('berkeley' database.)
 If spatialite is enabled (and postgis isn't) an sqlite database file will be output too.
 (See the CONFIG section below for how-to enable postgis and spatialite)